The Defence Strategic Review: Where to from here for ASDEFCON tenders?

 Speed rules – but only for some

-A key theme within the DSR is speed – getting much needed capability into the hands of the Australian Defence Force (ADF) when it needs it.
+A key theme within the Defence Strategic Review is speed – getting much needed capability into the hands of the Australian Defence Force (ADF) when it needs it.
 One recommendation linked to this theme particularly caught my attention – the streamlining and acceleration of the capability acquisition process for projects designated as ‘strategically urgent or of low complexity.’

 What’s interesting to me is that this recommendation targets only two types of procurement.
 Why not set loftier goals by considering how to drive efficiencies into all types of acquisitions?
 And to raise the stakes even further, why not also consider how potential changes could positively impact both sides of the acquisition coin – the Commonwealth and industry?